Human impact on river systems: River engineering

 River engineering, a branch of civil engineering, deals with the process of planned human intervention to improve and restore rivers for human and environmental needs.
 With modern technologies, data collection and modelling, navigation can be improved, dredging reduced and new habitats can be created.
 River engineering also handles sediment and erosion control, which can be a threat to humankind by destroying infrastructure, hindering water supply and causing major river cutoffs.
 River training structures will help to modify the hydraulic flow and the sediment response of a river.

-Miyagase Dam in Japan - human engineered solution to manage water resources.